Qocho: Ethnicity

-James A. Millward claimed that the Uyghurs were generally "Mongoloid" (an archaic term meaning "appearing ethnically Eastern or Inner Asian"), giving as an example the images of Uyghur patrons of Buddhism in Bezeklik, temple 9, until they began to mix with the Tarim Basin's original, Indo-European-speaking "Caucasoid" inhabitants, such as the so-called Tocharians.
+James A. Millward claimed that the Uyghurs were generally "Mongoloid" (a term meaning "appearing ethnically Eastern or Inner Asian"), giving as an example the images of Uyghur patrons of Buddhism in Bezeklik, temple 9, until they began to mix with the Tarim Basin's original, Indo-European-speaking "Caucasoid" inhabitants, such as the so-called Tocharians.
 Buddhist Uyghurs created the Bezeklik murals.

 Religious conflict

 Kara-Khanid Khanate

 The Uyghurs of Qocho were Buddhists whose religious identity were intertwined with their religion.
 Qocho was a Buddhist state with both state-sponsored Mahayana Buddhism and Manichaeism.
 The Uyghurs sponsored the construction of many of the temple-caves in what is now called the Bezeklik Caves.
 Although they retained some of their culture, they were heavily influenced by the indigenous peoples of western China and abandoned the Old Turkic alphabet in favor of a modified Sogdian alphabet, which later came to be known as the Old Uyghur alphabet.
 The Idiquts (the title of the Qocho rulers) ruled independently until they become a vassal state of the Qara Khitai (Chinese: "Western Liao").